RGLab/FAUST/README.md

 # FAUST
 ### Full Annotation Using Shape-constrained Trees

-The `FAUST` package implements the FAUST method described in [A new data-driven cell population discovery and annotation method for single-cell data, FAUST, reveals correlates of clinical response to cancer immunotherapy](https://www.biorxiv.org/content/10.1101/702118v1).
+The `FAUST` package implements the FAUST method described in [New interpretable machine learning method for single-cell data reveals correlates of clinical response to cancer immunotherapy](https://www.biorxiv.org/content/10.1101/702118v2).

 The `FAUST` package requires `Rcpp` and `devtools`, and that a C++11 compiler is available.